suresh-adichithara/suresh-adichithara1/README.md

 development projects**, documenting the **practical application of coding**, **design**, and **data architecture principles** used to build systems that enhance **performance**, **scalability**, and **business intelligence**.

-While not all repositories remain functional or up to date, they collectively reflect a period of **deep technical growth** capturing the process of **learning through experimentation**, **refining problem solving methods**, and **advancing technical capability** that continues to influence my work today.
+While not all repositories remain functional or up to date, they collectively reflect a period of **growth** capturing the process of **learning through experimentation**, **refining problem solving methods**, and **advancing technical capability** that continues today.

 ### 💼 About Me